-I read an article recently that said only 10% of us working in the United States thank someone every day.
-I don’t think that the statistic applies to us but it caused me to pause.
+I read an article recently that said only 10% of those working in the United States thank someone daily.
+I don’t think this statistic applies to us, but it caused me to pause.

-The reasons given for not thanking are varied:
+The reasons given for not thanking others are varied:

 My answers are simple:

-How people do their job ranges from “as little as possible to as much as necessary” to “excellence all the time in every way.”
-In my book there’s no such thing as just doing your job.
-We have over a thousand people making hundreds to thousands of decisions daily that affect our success.
+How people do their jobs can range from “as little as possible to as much as necessary” to “excellence all the time in every way.”
+In my book, there’s no such thing as just doing your job.
+Over a thousand people making hundreds to thousands of daily decisions affects our success.
 The more people we have pressing toward excellence, the better we are.
 Saying thanks inspires others to do better.

 People are encouraged by gratitude.
-Not just colleagues but spouses, children, friends and neighbors.
+Not just colleagues, but also spouses, children, friends, and neighbors.
 Be someone who finds a way to express thanks and encouragement.
 It will help you “happen” to the world.